Solvang Double Century

 - Getting plenty (or at least, some) sleep before the start of each ride.

 - Make sure that all equipment is tested and reliable.
-No trying new equipment for the first time during a ride.
+No trying new equipment for the first time during a major ride.

 - Drink plenty of fluids and avoid dehydration.

 - Go at a strategic pace rather than going all-out from the very get-go.

 - Not getting injured during any of the rides.